-MO5301 History of Imperial Russia 1815-1917

-SCOTCAT Credits: 40 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
+MO5301 History of Imperial Russia 1815-1917 SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 Planned timetable: To be arranged.

 This module examines the final one hundred years of Imperial rule.
 Beginning with the defeat of Napoleon, it explores social, economic and political change, the emergence of a 'public sphere' in the second half of the nineteenth century, and the rise of opposition movements and ideologies culminating with the collapse of Tsarism in February 1917.
-In addition, the module will address aspects of culture (notably the 'Golden' and 'Silver' Ages of Russian literature and art), particularly in terms of its role as a 'barometer' of social change at home, but also as a starting point for exploring aspects of Russia's cultural and political relations with her European neighbours.
+In addition, the module will address aspects of culture (notably the 'Golden' and 'Silver' Ages of Russian literature and art), particulary in terms of its role as a 'barometer' of social change at home, but also as a starting point for exploring aspects of Russia's cultural and political relations with her European neighbours.

 Programme module type: Optional module for Central and East European Studies Postgraduate Programme.

-Learning and teaching methods and delivery: Weekly contact: Fortnightly tutorial and other teaching as appropriate

-Assessment pattern: Coursework = 100%

-Module Co-ordinator: Dr F Nethercott
+Learning and teaching methods and delivery: Weekly contact: Fortnightly tutorial and other teaching as appropriate Assessment pattern: Coursework = 100% Module coordinator: Dr F Nethercott

-Lecturer(s)/Tutor(s): Dr F Nethercott